1uckyneo/jagdai/packages/jagdai/README.md

 ---

-### Why do we need `command`-`useCommand`?
+### Why do I need `command`-`useCommand`?

 > With the pair of `query` and `useQuery`, I can share functions as a type of state with components.
-Why do we still need `command` and `useCommand`?
+Why do I still need `command` and `useCommand`?

-The advantage of `useCommand` is that **the component will never re-render because of it**
+The advantage of `useCommand` is that **_the component will never re-render because of it_**

 This is because the return value of `useCommand` is constant.
 This means that the component will never re-render because the function field defined in `command` points to a new function.

-However, don't worry: even though the return value of `useCommand` is constant, the function obtained in the component will still call the latest function in the store when invoked.
+But don't worry: even though the return value of `useCommand` is constant, the function obtained in the component will still call the latest function in the store when invoked.

 ---